ShellShoccar-jpn/kotoriotoko/README.en.md

-# KOTORIOTOKO -- The Ultimate ShellScript Twitter Tools
+# KOTORIOTOKO -- The Ultimate Shell Script Twitter Tools

 ## What is This?